Naresh2308/Facial_Expression_Detection/README.md

 # Facial_Expression_Detection
-To detect human face expression
+To detect human face expression using CNN.